National Insurance (NIC) guide for IT contractors

 • 2% on profits above £50,270 per year.

-The vast majority of contractors do not work on a ‘self-employed’ basis, but we have included the Class 2 and 4 rates for the sake of completeness.
+The vast majority of contractors do not work as ‘self-employed’ individuals, but we have included the Class 2 and 4 rates for the sake of completeness.

 Employment Allowance

-A new ‘Employment Allowance’ (EA) was introduced in April 2014, which now cancels out the first £5,000 of employers’ NICs paid by any UK business, but you will need to pay your employees over the £9,100 threshold to qualify for the Allowance.
+A new ‘Employment Allowance’ (EA) was introduced in April 2014, which now cancels out the first £10,500 of employers’ NICs paid by any UK business.

-From April 2016, the eligibility rules were tightened to prevent companies where there is a sole director with no other employees from claiming the EA.
+From April 2016, the eligibility rules were tightened to prevent companies with a sole director and no other employees from claiming the EA.

 Read our full guide to the Employment Allowance for further details.